supersecret134/password-security-toolkit/README.md

 You can run this project directly in the browser without installing anything.

 Steps:
-Open this repository on GitHub
+Open the repository on GitHub
 Click Code
-Go to Codespaces tab
+Go to the Codespaces tab
 Click Create Codespace on main
-Wait for environment to load
+Wait for the environment to load
 Run:
 python main.py
 Expected Output: